oneinfra/oneinfra/README.md

 # oneinfra

-`oneinfra` is a Kubernetes as a Service platform, or KaaS.
+`oneinfra` is a Kubernetes as a Service platform.

 You can [read more about its design here](docs/DESIGN.md).